NODAK Speedway Enduro Rules-Amended August 2012

 bars.
 Flammable material such as head and floor liner may be removed.
 Dash and seats must remain in place.
 The entire

 front seat must remain intact.
 If bucket seats are standard, both must be there.
-The back seat may be removed, however if it
+The back seat must be removed, with a piece

-is removed, a piece of metal or aluminum must be installed between the back seat and trunk area to act as a firewall.
-Door
+of metal or aluminum must be installed between the back seat and trunk area to act as a firewall.
+Door panel may be

-edges.
-If a 4-point roll cage is used, only the driver’s side bucket seat is required and a hip bar must be placed horizontally
+point roll cage is used, only the driver’s side bucket seat is required and a hip bar must be placed horizontally on the inside

-on the inside of the right hand side of the car.
-Rub bars may be mounted on the outside of the driver’s door, with a maximum
+of the right hand side of the car.
+Rub bars may be mounted on the outside of the driver’s door, with a maximum of 1” thick.

-of 1” thick.
 Bar or combination of bars may not exceed 4” in width such as 1 grader blade.
-No angle iron or cutter bar
+No angle iron or cutter bar allowed.
+Cars with

 8. No suspension altering is allowed.
 It has not been determined in which direction the cars will go around the track.